emenendez/gpxutils/README.md

                         meters apart; use 0 for no splitting (default: 300) -o OUTPUT, --output OUTPUT
                         directory to place output .gpx files (default: .)
-  -t, --no-time         do not use time in output filenames (default: False) -n, --name            use track/waypoint name in output filenames (default:
+  -F, --filename        use input filename in output filenames (default:
                         False)
+  -t, --no-time         do not use time in output filenames (default: False) -n, --no-name         do not use track/waypoint name in output filenames
+                        (default: False)
   -l LENGTH, --max-filename-length LENGTH
                         truncate output filename to this number of characters (default: 50)